rixx/books.rixx.de/data/reviews/jules-verne/journey-to-the-center-of-the-earth/index.md

 This book was possibly my first ever sci-fi book.
 I remember being faintly bewildered by the attention given to the science babble and "proving" that the center of the Earth doesn't have to be hot.
-It didn't help that the translation was old and in places fairly awkward (though I'm told that even in the original, Verne isn't the most poetic of authors).
+It didn't help that the translation was old and in places awkward (though I'm told that even in the original, Verne isn't the most poetic of authors).
 It certainly taught me a lot of words I have rarely had to use since then, and re-reading was a fun throwback.